Frequently Asked Questions

 Death Interstate or Overseas

 If the death occurs away from home, you should contact us immediately on 03 9329 4024 so we can make arrangements to transport the deceased home and attend to any legal, statutory or customs requirements.
-We have expensive experience in repatriations.
+We have extensive experience in repatriations.

 If your loved one’s wish was to be returned to their homeland for burial, we are able to attend to the extensive process of contacting government departments for you and processing the necessary documentation on your behalf.